 “From the moment I was six I felt sexy.
 And let me tell you it was hell, sheer hell, waiting to do something about it.” - Bette Davis (Sidenote: Slow your roll, Bette Davis)

 So.
 I have spent most of my year studying Old Hollywood and its wanton starlets (PS—what a great word in that it hints of both lasciviousness and greasy takeout), and I’ve also spent that same time doing it alone, in various offices (home with its toppling book piles and easy access to frozen Thin Mints, coffee shops with their mustachioed screenwriters and earthy baristas who use the phase, “sure thing, chicken”, the Allen Room at the NYPL with its oak paneling and old men who belch and we aren’t supposed to say anything about it because it is always silent study hour Coney Island of the mind in there, and various archives, where the male employees still wear tweed and can only be described as persnickety).
 When you work by yourself, you are (the luckiest girl alive but) also your only coworker, and you are in danger of resenting the person sharing your meta-cubicle.
 One too many days of showing up to work with bedhead and lycra pants and you find yourself gossiping about yourself, to yourself, very loudly.
 “Can’t she pull it together?
-This is a lovely profession, and she’s living like we are the worst-performing salesperson at LuluLemon.”
+This is an honorable profession, and she’s living like we are the worst-performing salesperson at LuluLemon.”
 And then you remember it: GLAMOUR.
 You study it everyday.
 Bette Davis apparently felt sexy and glamorous as a first grader.
 You can do better.
 Remember who you are.